universal-ctags/ctags/docs/contributions.rst

 * Wait for 3 days at least for non-small change to your parser.

-* Wait for 7 days at least and get an LTGM comment from a member of the team if your commit changes the other parts than your parser.
+* Wait for 7 days at least and get an LGTM (Looks Good To Me) comment from a member of the team if your commit changes the other parts than your parser and the changes are not obvious.

-..
-TODO: should be LGTM (Looks Good To Me) ?

 * Add a test case to your pull request.
 To make git-bisect happy, don't add a test case for a feature or a bugfix before adding the